Art for all people (Easy Language)

 At the Zero Project, we are always looking for new ideas on how to do this.

-We have already collected many examples.
+We've already collected many examples.
 They show that there are already many possibilities today.
-This way, museums can see what is possible.
+This way, museums can see what's possible.
 And people with disabilities can see what new ideas and developments are available.

 Explanation: Zero Project

-Zero Project works to ensure that the UN Convention on the Rights of Persons with Disabilities is actually implemented.
+Zero Project works to ensure the implementation of the UN Convention on the Rights of Persons with Disabilities.
 The following topics are particularly important in the UN Convention:

 • Accessibility